 While IELTS, being almost 3 decades old, is widely accepted across all universities, organizations, countries and continents, PTE is yet to root itself in most places, with its restrictive acceptance, only in the countries of Australia and New Zealand and some organizations of Canada, UK, Brazil and Spain, etc.

-b) Mode of Examination
+b) How difficult is IELTS Mode of Examination?

 While PTE is entirely computer-based, and thus, has its own pros and cons, IELTS is still a pen and paper test, which has its advantages because we, through the Indian Education System, are accustomed to learning and writing pen and paper exams.